teclone/handler/README.md

             options: {
                 regex: {
                     pattern: /^\d{6}$/,
-                    err: '{this} is not a valid zip code' }
+                    err: '{value} is not a valid zip code' }
             }
         }